toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2022/how-to-write-html-in-swift/index.md

 ---
 type: post
-slug: how-to-write-html-in-swift
 title: How to write HTML in Swift?
 description: This tutorial is all about rendering HTML docs using a brand new DSL library called SwiftHtml and the Vapor web framework.
 publication: 2022-01-12 16:20:00
-tags: Swift, HTML
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## Introducing SwiftHtml